-The FIDIC Conditions of Contract contain certain provisions that may be challenged from the aspect of local law in the proceeding (e.g. limitation of liability), however risk is low.
+The FIDIC Conditions of Contract contain certain provisions that may be challenged from the perspective of local law in the proceeding (e.g. limitation of liability); however, the risk of such a challenge is low.

 3.18 Where the construction contract involves an element of design and/or the contract is one for design only, are the designer's obligations absolute or are there limits on the extent of his liability?
 In particular, does the designer have to give an absolute guarantee in respect of his work?